jordynhenrich13/ClinicalCoordinationApplication/README.md

 Added a preceptor table to the database ✅
 Connected the preceptor information on the coordinator to update in the database when the preceptor information is saved and the datetime shows for the last entered information ✅
-*Need to have the information save on the application if it was filled out*
+*Need to have the information save on the application if it was filled out* Added a database for the file submissions through the clinical dashboard ✅